 Our generation and those that will follow us have had and will have the luxury that our parents nor grandparents were unable to experience.
 If at any time we are unsatisfied with our lot we can without any real effort redefine and reinvent ourselves.
 Don't like that office job balancing columns of numbers?
 Not to fear...you can start your own business or go back to school or drop-out or whatever.
 We don't necessarily have to choose wisely because most likely we are not going to be toiling at the same job and the same place for forty some odd years.
 Employment has become much more transient.
 What we did straight out of university will not necessarily be what we are doing by the time our twentieth year reunion rolls around.

-I haven’t always worked as a Building Manager.
-In fact, this is actually my first undertaking of this as a career choice.
-Most recently I worked in an office supporting computer software.
-Exactly a decade ago, I owned my own business - a 100 seat bar that was primarily a live entertainment venue for the local punk rock bands.
+I haven't always worked in an office supporting computer software.
+Less than a decade ago, I owned my own business - a 100 seat bar that was primarily a live entertainment venue for the local punk rock bands.
 Those literally were the days.
 We were absolutely depraved during this time.
 It was one never ending party which we were able to float with relative ease because of the success of the bar.
 We always had cash on hand and with that cash we bought copious amounts of dope - I actually hired my dealer to be my doorman so we never even had to travel any distance to cop!
-Very convenient indeed, not too mention so wrong in so many ways.
-These are stories though left for another day and believe you me when I say that I have many stories to tell of my days as a bar maid.
+Very convenient.
+But, I those stories are for another day.

 There are a few places in town I wouldn't recommend to anyone and there are a few places I'd say you simply shouldn't miss.
 The trouble is, I don't know in which category to place ******* Lounge.